Registered Professional Planner

 Registered Professional Planner (RPP) is the term for a registered urban planner in some Canadian Provinces and Territories.
 Some jurisdictions protect the RPP title, requiring individuals to be registered members of a professional association in order to use the title.

 Canadian planners are registered to practice at the provincial or territorial level.
-Each provincial and territorial association of the Canadian Institute of Planners registers or licenses members to use the RPP title, expect for Quebec, Nova Scotia, and Newfoundland and Labrador.
-However, certification, which leads to registration at the provincial level, is standardized at the national level.
+Each provincial and territorial association of the Canadian Institute of Planners registers or licenses members to use the RPP title except for Quebec, Nova Scotia, and Newfoundland and Labrador.
+However, certification which leads to registration at the provincial level is standardized at the national level.

 "Right to Title" Legislation

 Many of the provincial and territorial planning institutes have obtained "right to title" legislation, which means that only certified RPPs may use the title.
 The PSB notes, however, "Some provinces have extended this legislation to specify that certain planning tasks (typically at a senior level) may only be performed by an RPP."